Credit Report Reading and Decoding Your Credit Report

 A separate key or explanation should be included with the report you receive.
 Sit down and spend some time going over it.
 If you gave it an honest try and it still seems a bit confusing, read our article on Decoding and Interpreting Your Credit Report.

-What are inquiries on my credit report?
+What are credit inquiries?

 If a lender cites "excessive inquiries" as a reason for turning you down, this is what has happened.
 The lender has guidelines for how many inquiries and in what period of time is too many.
 Unfortunately, you have no legal right to challenge this policy or even to know what the specific criteria may be.